 There are several ways to use the Duo two-factor authentication and a smartphone is only one option.

-Most employees prefer to use their office phone when enrolling a device because it is more convenient to use and they sit at their desk for most of their work.
-In other instances, an employee doesn’t have a mobile phone, doesn’t have reliable cellular service or prefers not to use their cell phone at work.
+Some employees use their office phone because it is convenient to use and they sit at their desk for most of their work day.
+In other instances, an employee doesn’t have a mobile phone, doesn’t have reliable cellular service, or prefers not to use their cell phone at work.

 A tablet, such as an iPad or a Galaxy Tab, can also be enrolled as a device.
 This choice requires the free Duo Push mobile app to be downloaded and installed on the device.

-An older cell phone can be used in place of a smartphone, too.
-Similar to a landline, the Duo system calls the cell phone, the employee answers the call and pushes any number key.
+Older cell phones can be used in a manner similar to a landline: Duo calls the cell phone, the employee answers the call and pushes any number key.

 The Passcode option is also available to a cell phone that isn’t a smartphone.
 Choosing this option prompts Duo to send a text message to the enrolled cell phone.
 This text is a list of 10 Passcodes that can be used from any computer at any time.
 While this option does require a cell phone, it is only used to receive the text of Passcodes.